DermotR/dsr-dev-process/docs/dsr-process-detailed.md

 > **Key Ideas at a Glance:**
 >
-> - **UI-First Approach**: Start with sketches and wireframes to drive requirements
+> - **UI-First Approach**: Start with sketches and wireframes to drive requirements, using LLM image models
-> - **LLM at the Center**: Use Claude for both requirements exploration and code generation
+> - **LLM at the Center**: Use Claude for requirements exploration and Claude Code for implementation
+> - **React Code Generation**: Generate code snippets during requirements, use in implementation
 > - **Modular Organization**: Structure work by functional domains for clarity
 > - **Visual Documentation**: Leverage diagrams and prototypes to enhance understanding
 > - **Iterative Refinement**: Build, learn, refine in continuous cycles